People

 mbeman <at> ucmerced.edu

 Mike received a B.S. from Yale University and a Ph.D. from Stanford in Geological and Environmental Sciences.
 Before joining the UC Merced faculty in 2009, he was a postdoc in Marine Environmental Biology at USC, a lecturer at UCLA, and an Assistant Researcher at the University of Hawai’i.
-He is a member of the Sierra Nevada Research Institute (SNRI) and the Environmental Systems and Quantitative and Systems Biology Graduate groups, and teaches classes in Biology, Environmental Systems, and Earth Systems Science.
+He is a member of the Sierra Nevada Research Institute (SNRI) and the Environmental Systems and Quantitative and Systems Biology Graduate groups, and teaches classes in Biology, Environmental Systems, and Environmental Systems Science.
+Since early 2023, Mike has also served as Chief Scientific Officer/scientific advisor for an early stage carbon dioxide removal (CDR) start-up funded and accelerated by IndieBio.
+He is currently chair of the Academic Senate’s finance (CAPRA) committee and the Environmental Systems graduate group.

 Former members

 Jesse Wilson was a Ph.D. student who worked in Palau and Monterey Bay.
-He also worked on the PacX Challenge and helped out with just about everything in the lab.
-He is now a postdoc in the Bowman Lab at Scripps Institution of Oceanography.
+He also worked on the PacX Challenge and helped out with just about anything and everything in the lab.
+He completed a postdoc in the Bowman Lab at Scripps Institution of Oceanography and is now a professor in the Clark Honors College at the University of Oregon.

 Susan Alford was a The Best Lab Tech Ever from 2009-2010.